iSach/SoccerNeRFs/README.md

 ### NeRFPlayer

-NeRFPlayer is originally implemented in Nerfstudio as its truncated version, which we consider (`nerfstudio-nerfacto`).
+NeRFPlayer is originally implemented in Nerfstudio as its truncated version, which we consider (`nerfplayer-nerfacto`).
 Additionally, we reimplemented the full version of NeRFplayer, with the decomposition, which was not really helpful here.

 Please have a look at `nerfstudio/nerfstudio/nerfplayer[-nerfacto].py` for more information on the settings for both versions.